twitu/genome-assembly/README.md

 void *iterate_level_one_hash(struct ZHashTable *hash_table, bool indirection, bool remove_current)
 ```
  The program maintains `traversal` a pointer to a pointer to a `struct ZHashEntry` that is stored in the passed hash_table.
- * On each iteration call the current entry is returned and `traversal` is moved ahead, entry by entry chain by chain.
+ * On each iteration the current entry is returned and `traversal` is moved ahead, entry by entry chain by chain.
  * On deletion is called, the current entry is marked.
 On the next iteration call the current entry is freed, however `traversal` is not modified.
-Instead the pointer it points to contains the location of the next entry after current.
+Instead, the pointer it points to contains the location of the next entry after current.

 The diagram below shows deletion and iteration for one chain in the `hash_table`.
 When deletion is called for the entry pointed to by pointer referenced by `iterator`.

 ![iteration deletion](./img/iteration_deletion.svg)

-Because the program uses two levels of hashing and the iterator uses static variables to maintain state of currently iterating `hash_table`, two identical iterators (except their name) have been implemented to allow nested iteration.
+Because the program uses two levels of hashing and the iterator uses static variables to maintain the state of currently iterating `hash_table`, two identical iterators (except their name) have been implemented to allow nested iteration.

 After pruning the data, the read id list is duplicated for each BP in the _kmer_ which produces a linked list of linked lists.